Tag: justice

 We all struggle with those who lie.
 It is that which empowers the lies that is the greater issue.
 With no culture of lying, lying becomes rare.
 A culture that disgraces the truth encourages lying.
 A power structure that encourages lying creates a culture that sends innocent people to death or punishment.

 This is also a culture that ceases to honor God.
 Instead, it uses God to strengthen the perception of itself, so that no one will struggle or oppose it.
-God becomes a word—a tool—and the relationship that the word is supposed to represent dies.
+God becomes a word—a tool—and the that the word is supposed to represent dies.

 Questions